 Oh man… It is time to review Castlevania: Simons Quest.
 This game who has always been so very controversial.
 Many of you have probably seen the angry video game nerd‘s video or other videos that completely slam this game to the ground but i still have something to say and add to that.

-First of all i do not think it is a horrible game.
+First of all I do not think it is a horrible game.
 The controls are basically the same as in Castlevania 1 so they still feel very solid but the main difference is that they added an RPG element to the game with power ups and a leveling system in an open world environment.
 On paper this sounds to me like a pretty solid idea, but the end results sadly leave much to be desired.
-Meaningless grinding for hearts, not knowing where to go and bosses that aren‘t even bosses and make you repeatedly go „wtf?! “.
+Meaningless grinding for hearts, not knowing where to go and bosses that aren‘t even bosses.

-I like exploring the world, i had a pretty good time even when i was grinding, i even kind of like the towns.
-In the towns you can get a stronger whip and new items for the hearts you have collected and heal up in the church, and you are going to want to do that because if you die you lose all your hearts and have to grind up again.
+I like exploring the world, I had a pretty good time even when I was grinding, I even kind of like the towns.
+In the towns you can get stronger whips and new items for the hearts you have collected and you can heal up in the church.

 Anyways, the goal of the game is to find all the mansions.
 Those mansions all host Dracula‘s body parts, and Simon Belmont needs his body parts so he can revive Dracula just to kill him again in order rid himself and the surrounding area of Dracula´s curse.
 Finding the mansions is pretty fun, and the world is OK but the mansions are not.
 They are mainly about confusing you and making you go the wrong way so the difficulty in the game has nothing to do with the enemies or platforming, it is just time consuming.
 The gameplay itself is actually very easy with very easy, predictable enemy placement.